 Monday - Friday7:30 a.m. - 5:30 p.m.

-The Northwest Parkway is a four lane, controlled access all toll facility that opened to traffic in 2003.
+The Northwest Parkway is a four-lane, controlled access all-toll facility that opened to traffic in 2003.
 It extends from I-25 to 96th Street in the City and County of Broomfield.
 The facility is owned by the Northwest Parkway Public Highway Authority and is operated and maintained by Northwest Parkway LLC.

-The City and County of Broomfield and the Northwest Parkway Public Highway Authority are in the process of identifying improvements to provide free flow capacity between the Northwest Parkway and the proposed Jefferson Parkway.
+The Interlocken Loop extends from the 96th Street and Northwest Parkway intersection to SH-128 near the Rocky Mountain Metropolitan Airport.
+It is currently a four-lane arterial with traffic signals at major intersections.The City and County of Broomfield and the Northwest Parkway Public Highway Authority are in the process of identifying improvements to provide free-flow capacity between the Northwest Parkway and the proposed Jefferson Parkway.

-The Jefferson Parkway extends from SH-128 to SH-93 and is planned as a four-lane, controlled access toll facility.
+The Jefferson Parkway extends from SH-128 to SH-93 and is planned as a four-lane, controlled-access toll facility.
 The Jefferson Parkway Public Highway Authority is managing the project.
-Preliminary engineering and right-of-way acquisition is currently under way.
+Preliminary engineering and right-of-way acquisition is currently underway.
 A Public and Private Partnership will likely be used to finance, design, build, operate and maintain the facility.

-The City of Golden has recently completed a conceptual plan for both SH-93 and US-6 .
-The design provides four lanes of free flow capacity (two lanes in each direction) for both local and through traffic with enhancements to mitigate noise impacts to adjacent Golden residents.
+SH-93 is a two-lane roadway with traffic signals and turn lanes at select intersections.
+The City of Golden recently completed a conceptual plan for both SH-93 and US-6 that includes a portion of this segment of SH-93.
+This conceptual plan provides four lanes of free-flow capacity (two lanes in each direction) for both local and through traffic with enhancements to mitigate noise impacts to adjacent Golden residents.
 The proposed improvements are designed to include one additional lane in each direction when certain traffic volume thresholds are met.

 Jefferson County is the fourth most populated county in Colorado.
 The county is projected to grow by 17 percent between 2010 and 2040.

-Administration & Courts Facility 100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511
+100 Jefferson County Parkway Golden, Colorado 80419 (303) 279-6511

-© 2013-2014 Jefferson County, CO.
+© 2013-2016 Jefferson County, CO.